wkey1980/smarty-mobile-clone/README.md

-# smarty-mobile-clone
+# Smarty Mobile Clone

 Smarty Mobile Clone - Built for learning HTML, CSS, SCSS practice coding.

+I have also created a separate project website using React.